mzattera/v4j/docs/003/index.md

 #### Stars Pages

-The stars pages tend to cluster together, next to the Biological pages (they are all written in Courier's B language).
+The stars pages tend to cluster together, next to the Biological pages (they are all written in Currier's B language).

 ![T-SNE visualization of Voynich Stars pages](images/SNE - Pages - S-.PNG)

 #### Herbal B Pages

-The herbal pages written with Courier's language B tend to cluster together, well separated from Herbal A pages.
+The herbal pages written with Currier's language B tend to cluster together, well separated from Herbal A pages.

 ![T-SNE visualization of Voynich Herbal B pages](images/SNE - Pages - HB.PNG)